Analog synthesizer panel with colorful patch cables and knobs in a recording studio

 Key Takeaways

-• Analog synthesizers generate sound through physical electrical circuits, producing inherent imperfections — oscillator drift, filter nonlinearities — that create the "warmth" digital synthesis cannot perfectly replicate
+• Analog synthesizers generate sound through physical electrical circuits — oscillator drift, filter nonlinearities, and voltage instability are the exact imperfections that produce the warmth digital emulation keeps chasing

 Table of Contents